myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-03T22:57:24.985Z
+>
+> I was trying to think of an efficient way to give Bluesky's invitation codes to Instagram users.
+Thanks Meta

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-03T22:41:12.376Z
+>
+> Meta's Threads is probably more aware of AT Protocol and Bluesky than Twitter.
+It's obvious from their app icon

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-03T14:21:40.877Z
 >
 > Haha I already watched their promotion even 100 times on YouTube 😂